The Secret History of Female Sleuths

 But what about the real women detectives?
 What crimes did they solve?
 Where are their stories?

-Private Inquiries will reveal the true tales of female private eyes from the 1850s to today – including Victorian sleuth Antonia Moser, Annette Kerner, the ‘Mrs Sherlock Holmes’ of the 1950s, and Zena Scott-Archer, former president of the World Association of Detectives.
+Private Inquiries will reveal the true tales of female private eyes from the 1850s to today – including Victorian sleuth Antonia Moser, ‘Mrs Sherlock Holmes’ of the 1950s Annette Kerner, and former president of the World Association of Detectives Zena Scott-Archer.

 Private Inquiries will be published by the History Press in 2023.